Colors In Photography: How Color Sets the Mood in Photography

 Much of modern color theory is based on Isaac Newton’s color wheel.
 Color wheel colors are broken down into primary colors (red, yellow, blue).
 Secondary colors (colors created by combining primary colors).
 And sequential colors (combining primary and secondary colors).
 These colors can then be combined to form one of five major color schemes.

 Corresponding (two colors that are legitimately inverse each other on the wheel).

 Similar to (in any event two, yet close to five colors situated close to one another on the shading wheel).

 Split corresponding (any shading joined with the two colors on each side of its supplement).

-Triadic (three colors that are equivalent good ways from one another on the wheel).
+Triadic (three colors that are equivalent to good ways from one another on the wheel).
 And

 Tetradic (two unique arrangements of integral sets.